-The Icelandic Confederation of Labour (ASI) is built up of trade unions of general workers, office and retail workers, seamen, construction and industrial workers, electrical workers and various other professions in the private sector and part of the public sector.
-These trade unions are affiliated to 5 national federations which in turn are affiliated to ASI.
-In addition there are 7 national unions which are directly affiliated to ASI.
-About two/thirds of organised labour in Iceland are members of trade unions affiliated to ASÍ.
-The total number of members of ASÍ today is about 106,000; thereof 94,000 members are active on the labour market.
+The Icelandic Confederation of Labour (ASI) is built up of 48 trade unions of general workers, office and retail workers, seamen, construction and industrial workers, electrical workers and various other professions in the private sector and part of the public sector.
+These trade unions affiliate to 5 national federations which in turn are affiliate to ASI.
+In addition there are 7 national unions which directly affiliate to ASI.
+About two/thirds of organised labour in Iceland are members of trade unions which affiliate to ASÍ.
+The total number of members of ASÍ today is about 133.000; thereof 120.000 members are active on the labour market.
 The union density in Iceland is over 80%.
-The two largest trade unions in Iceland are Efling-stéttarfélag with approx. 23.000 members and VR with approx. 30.000 members, both of them are members of ASI.
+The two largest trade unions in Iceland are VR with approx. 37.000 members and Efling-stéttarfélag with approx. 30.000 members, both of them are members of ASI.

 The role of ASI is to promote the interests of its constituent federations, trade unions and workers by providing leadership through co-ordination of policies in the fields of employment, social, education, environment and labour market issues.
 ASI represents the trade union movement at various levels of the government on issues such as labour law, employment and social policy, vocational education and training and occupational safety.

 ASI is a member of various international and regional organizations.
 These include the Nordisk fackligt samarbejde (NFS), which is an organization of the Nordic Confederations of trade unions, The European Trade Union Confederation (ETUC) and the International Trade Union Confederation (ITUC).
 ASÍ takes active part in the work of the International Labour Organisation (ILO).